Petroleo Brasileiro S.A. - Petrobras (PBR) Shares Down Despite Recent Market Volatility

-Petroleo Brasileiro S.A. – Petrobras (NYSE: PBR)’s stock price has decreased by -0.30 compared to its previous closing price of 10.02.
-However, the company has seen a -8.18% decrease in its stock price over the last five trading sessions.
+Petroleo Brasileiro S.A. – Petrobras (NYSE: PBR)’s stock price has decreased by -0.90 compared to its previous closing price of 10.00. but the company has seen a -0.70% decline in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 07/22/22 that Brazil’s Petrobras Disappoints Despite World’s Thirst for Crude

 Is It Worth Investing in Petroleo Brasileiro S.A. – Petrobras (NYSE: PBR) Right Now?

-Petroleo Brasileiro S.A. – Petrobras (NYSE: PBR) has a higher price-to-earnings ratio of 1.81x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.43.
-Analysts have mixed views on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 10 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Petroleo Brasileiro S.A. – Petrobras (NYSE: PBR) is above average at 1.79x.
+The 36-month beta value for PBR is also noteworthy at 1.43.
+There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 10 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price point forecasted by analysts for Petroleo Brasileiro S.A. – Petrobras (PBR) is $13.54, which is $3.9 above the current market price.
-The public float for PBR is 4.20B, and currently, short sellers hold a 0.71% ratio of that float.
-The average trading volume of PBR on March 20, 2023 was 24.34M shares.
+The average price estimated by analysts for PBR is $13.07, which is $3.98 above than the current price.
+The public float for PBR is 4.20B, and at present, short sellers hold a 0.71% of that float.
+The average trading volume of PBR on March 23, 2023 was 24.16M shares.

 PBR’s Market Performance

-PBR’s stock has seen a -8.18% decrease for the week, with a -14.03% drop in the past month and a 9.30% gain in the past quarter.
-The volatility ratio for the week is 3.88%, and the volatility levels for the past 30 days are at 3.76% for Petroleo Brasileiro S.A. – Petrobras The simple moving average for the last 20 days is -9.47% for PBR stock, with a simple moving average of -17.26% for the last 200 days.
+PBR stock saw a decrease of -0.70% in the past week, with a monthly decline of -12.07% and a quarterly a decrease of 2.59%.
+The volatility ratio for the week is 2.73%, and the volatility levels for the last 30 days are 3.77% for Petroleo Brasileiro S.A. – Petrobras (PBR).
+The simple moving average for the last 20 days is -8.24% for PBR stock, with a simple moving average of -17.57% for the last 200 days.

 Analysts’ Opinion of PBR